Leopard 1

-Development history
+Development

-Leopard 1

 The Leopard project started in November 1956 in order to develop a modern tank, the Standard-Panzer, to replace the Bundeswehr's American-built M47 and M48 Patton tanks, which, though just delivered to West Germany's recently reconstituted army, were rapidly becoming outdated.
 On 25 July 1957, the detailed specifications were released.
 The new design needed to weigh no more than 30 tonnes, have a power-to-weight ratio of 30 horsepower per tonne, be able to withstand hits by 20 mm rapid-fire guns on every side as well as to operate in a battlefield contaminated with chemical weapons or radioactive fallout, the then-standard baseline for combat with the Warsaw Pact.

 The main armament had to consist of a 105 mm caliber weapon (the new British L7A3 105 mm gun was selected), carrying at least as many rounds as current US tank designs.
 Mobility had priority, while firepower came second.
 Armour was seen as less essential, as it was believed that no real protection against hollow charge weapons was possible anyway.
 At the time it was suspected that future conflicts would involve nuclear weapons, which no tank at the time could directly protect from.

 France was very interested in the design as its own AMX 50 project had just failed.
 In June 1957, West Germany and the French Fourth Republic signed an agreement to develop a common tank, designated in German Europa-Panzer.
 Three German (Arbeitsgruppe A, B and C) and one French design team were included in a competition, with each team producing two prototypes.
 In September 1958, Italy joined the development program.
 Several prototypes were entered for testing in 1960.
 Among the prototypes were Porsche's Model 734 from team A, sporting a cast turret, and that of team B (Rheinmetall), whose cast turret was somewhat higher.
 Team C from Borgward, designing a very futuristic tank, failed to have a prototype ready in time.

 Even before these first prototypes were finished, it had (in 1959) been decided that a second phase with improved designs would be started: Team A had to build 26 phase II prototypes for testing, team B six.
 Only two tanks of the required six were constructed by team B.